World Health Assembly

 Working Language: English

-Delegation: Single Delegation
+Delegation: Double Delegation

 Rules of Procedure: Beijing Rules of Procedure (Motion-oriented)